Our Practice Polices and Procedures

 Parliamentary & Health Service, Millbank Tower, Millbank, London, Parliamentary & Health Service (0345 015 403)

 Appointments and Cancellations

 We are committed to providing our patients with regular dental care.
 Regular check-ups will help you to maintain good oral health and help reduce the need for more costly dental treatments.

 Your dentist will recommend the intervals for your visits based on your individual oral health needs.
 If you are unable to keep an appointment we kindly ask that you please provide us with at least 24 hours notice so that we are able to offer someone else that time.

 You may cancel a course of treatment for which you have booked an appointment and be fully refunded any fees paid for treatment not yet performed, provided you give a minimum of 24 hours prior notice.
 If 24 hours prior notice is not received, the practice reserves the right to withhold a proportionate amount of money, based upon the length of the appointment, to cover overheads.

 Patients who regularly fail to attend, cancel or arrive late for appointments will be required to pay for any treatments in advance or may not be offered further appointments.
-Patients who wish to cancel Hygienist treatments are required to provide 24 hours notice, or a £14.00 charge may be applied.
+Patients who wish to cancel Independent or Hygienist treatments are required to provide 24 hours notice, or a Failure to Attend or Late Cancellation charge may be applied.